leanpanda-com/datocms-plugins/bulk-editor/README.md

 # Bulk Editor DatoCMS plugin

-This plugin can be added to all kinds of filter belonging to a non-singleton model.
+This plugin can be added to all kinds of field belonging to a non-singleton model.
 It allows you to apply a value to all records belonging to the same model.
+Something like a 'it's never too late' default value.

 ## Configuration